uitsmijter/Documentation/content/general/quickstart.md

 ```

 **It's time to install Uitsmijter!**:
-At this point in time, we need some service that handles the authorisation for our project.
+At this point, we need a service that handles the authorization for our project.
 We do not want to log in
 multiple times to different portals, and we do not want to authenticate the user in all backends.
-Backends should be
+Backends should
-denied the access if a user request with an invalid token, and access data on the users behalf if the token is correct.
+deny access if a user requests with an invalid token, and access data on the user's behalf if the token is correct.

 That implies that we expect some criteria: